 Finance, Master of Science

-Admission to this program is selective.
-This program enrolls new students in the fall and spring terms.
-Applicants should possess a bachelor's degree in business or related field with the following prerequisites:
+Admission to the Master of Science in Finance program is selective.
+This program enrolls new students in the Fall and Spring terms.

 • 3 credits of financial accounting

-• 3 – 6 credits of economics (micro or macro)
+• 3-6 credits of economics (microeconomics or macroeconomics)

 • 3 credits of statistics